Skip to main content

 The result is a landscape of programs that may show some positive return on investment in some studies, often through the engagement of already healthy employees, but fail to create profound, lasting change in the broader workforce.
 They do not address the root causes of why employees are tired, stressed, and gaining weight.

 They do not provide the tools to fix the underlying machinery.
-To truly improve and, by extension, lower long-term healthcare costs, a new paradigm is required.
+To truly improve employee health and, by extension, lower long-term healthcare costs, a new paradigm is required.
 This new approach must be built on the bedrock of human physiology, starting with the elegant and powerful systems that govern our biology.

 Intermediate